monash-emu/AuTuMN/apps/covid_19/mixing_optimisation/README.md

+﻿# COVID-19 Social Mixing Optimization Project

-﻿The configurations will be all combinations of the following options:
+The configurations will be all combinations of the following options:
 - 6 countries
   belgium, united-kingdom, spain, italy, sweden, france.